CORE-Robotics-Lab/ConDT/README.md

 # ConDT
-Public implementation of the Contrastive Decision Transformers (ConDT)
+Public implementation of the Contrastive Decision Transformers (ConDT) [TO BE RELEASED SOON]